A unique illustration and design technique.

 This is the second book that has helped Mary Lyons establish herself as an inspirational artist through nature photography and inspirational writing.

-This latest piece takes her creativity one step further with custom made illustrations that help tie her ideas together by combining the photography and poetic musings into one vision.
+This latest piece takes her creativity one step further with custom made illustrations that help tie her ideas together by combining the photography and poetic musings into one vision of Photo-poetry.

 Mary’s unique intuitive interpretation of nature and ability to see worlds within worlds encourages you to slow down and take a closer look at the world around you with an inspired new lens and uplifted feel.